Speech Sound Disorders-Articulation and Phonology

 Strategies used when designing a treatment protocol include

-• determining whether to use a bilingual or cross-linguistic approach (see ASHA's Practice Portal page on Bilingual Service Delivery);
+• determining whether to use a bilingual or cross-linguistic approach (see ASHA's Practice Portal page on Multilingual Service Delivery in Audiology and Speech-Language Pathology);

 • determining the language in which to provide services, on the basis of factors such as language history, language use, and communicative needs;